-Investment priority 2.1 Conserving, protecting, promoting and developing natural and cultural heritage Specific objective 2.1 corresponding to the investment priority to increase the attractiveness of the border area in order to make the border area an attractive place for its inhabitants, visitors and businesses will support actions for maintaining and promoting cross border natural and cultural heritage, developing of environmentally friendly tourism products and offers and development of cross border infrastructure for eco-tourism..
+IP 1.1 Conserving, protecting, promoting and developing natural and cultural heritage SO1.1 corresponding to the investment priority to increase the attractiveness of the border area in order to make the border area an attractive place for its inhabitants, visitors and businesses will support actions for maintaining and promoting cross border natural and cultural heritage, developing of environmentally friendly tourism products and offers and development of cross border infrastructure for eco-tourism.

-The Priority axis 3 Enhancing cross-border mobility have also been designed to strongly contribute to the sustainable development of the area through the development of cross-border public transport and logistic services.
+The PA2 Enhancing cross-border mobility has also been designed to strongly contribute to the sustainable development of the area through the development of cross-border public transport and logistic services.
 Intelligent transportation systems (ITS) provide different services and enhance the intermodality preferring environmentally sound solutions and low ghg emission.
-When developing facilities improving the level of cross-border mobility and transport of goods the priority also contributes to the fulfilment of the EU 2020 targets in this aspect, especially through Investment Priority 3.1 Enhancing regional mobility by connecting secondary and tertiary nodes to TEN-T infrastructure, including multimodal nodes and Investment priority 3.2 Developing and improving environment-friendly (including low-noise), and low-carbon transport systems including inland waterways and maritime transport, ports, multimodal links and airport infrastructure, in order to promote sustainable regional and local mobility.
-The actions of the Specific objective 3.1.1. and 3.2.1. also contribute to the fulfilment of EU 2020 targets concerning the decrease of ghg emission, and to the fulfilment of EU 2020 targets and the White Paper 2011 objectives on resource efficiency.
+When developing facilities improving the level of cross-border mobility and transport of goods the priority also contributes to the fulfilment of the EU 2020 targets in this aspect, especially through IP2.1 Enhancing regional mobility by connecting secondary and tertiary nodes to TEN-T infrastructure, including multimodal nodes and IP2.2 Developing and improving environment-friendly (including low-noise), and low-carbon transport systems including inland waterways and maritime transport, ports, multimodal links and airport infrastructure, in order to promote sustainable regional and local mobility.
+The actions of the SO 2.1.1. and 2.2.1. also contribute to the fulfilment of EU 2020 targets concerning the decrease of ghg emission, and to the fulfilment of EU 2020 targets and the White Paper 2011 objectives on resource efficiency.

-The Investment priority 4.1. also address the strategic development of territories with specific natural and cultural resources through promoting the development of endogenous potential of specific areas.
-This investment priority also focuses on the utilization of endogenous potentials of areas and improve the accessibility to cultural, natural resources that contributes to the underlying principle of sustainability.
+The IP 3.1. also address the strategic development of territories with specific natural and cultural resources through promoting the development of endogenous potential of specific areas.
+This investment priority also focuses on the utilization of endogenous potentials of areas and improves the accessibility to cultural, natural resources that contributes to the underlying principle of sustainability.
 The potential actions among others cover activities aiming to boost local economy (local products, traditional processes, low energy consumption, short-distance transport etc.) or to revitalise rust belts in the regions with declined heavy industry.

 The clear contribution to sustainable development will be an eligibility criteria in the selection procedure.
-Project proposals are only eligible if the project objectives and activities do not conflict with the principles of sustainable development.
+Project proposals are only eligible if the project objectives and activities do not conflict with the principles of sustainable development and the contribution to the aspects of resource efficiency is a preferred criteria.
 The project owners will be obliged to justify that the project contributes to the EU 2020 targets by choosing 3 fields at least from a matrix contained potential contributions.

 The following specific actions contribute to the Climate change and energy sustainability targets for the EU in 2020.
-(Table 29)
+(Table 28)

-Table 29: Actions contributing to the Climate change and energy sustainability targets for the EU in 2020
+Table 28: Actions contributing to the Climate change and energy sustainability targets for the EU in 2020